Happy New Year everyone!

 6. A capsule wardrobe for work and play…

 When it comes to style, I know what I like: bright colours, black, grey, prints, fitted and sometimes flowy, and a classic shape.
 When your curvy, you don’t experiment much with shapes (because when I’ve done that in the past it has just blown up in my face), and you don’t do what everyone else is doing.
 As much as I love watching runway, and as much as the sight of a strangely shaped something piques my interest, I go for what works best for me.
 I recently cleaned out my closet (getting rid of stuff that I’d outgrown – in terms of style) bought new stuff, and kept the old stuff that works and will still work in the years to come.
-I still have one more shop to do (for spring arrivals – a season which I used to shuffle through with summer and fall things) and then I’m done.
+I still have one more shop to do (for spring arrivals – a season which I used to shuffle through with summer and fall things) and then I’m done (aside from a few peices here and there).
 Putting together a wardrobe isn’t nearly as stressful as some people say it is (especially when you come armed with a plan).

 7. A super-expensive something…